tttffff/install-rails-on-wsl/README.md

 ## Decisions made
 If you just want to get going, please skip this section.

 There are other tutorials for installing Rails on Windows.
 A lot of them are good, but they all made at least one decision that I didn't think was for the best.
 I've assisted many juniors setting up Rails on Windows after they were failed by some tutorial.
-Still, please feel free to raise an issue or PR if you think something is wrong or could be improved.
+Please feel free to raise an issue or PR if you think something is wrong or could be improved.

 * Running Rails from WSL is the best option for me.
 Running it directly from Windows is possible, but Rails development is geared towards Mac/Linux so it feels better to do it this way, and it is easier to set up as well.
 * Connect with Github because that's almost always needed.
 It would be similar to connect with Gitlab or Bitbucket, but I'm not going to cover that here.